issadrac/PersonalGameProject/README.md

 Click Properties

   On Configuration Properties

     Click on VC++ Directories

       On Include Directories (click on the text box, arrow, edit, new line, ...).

       Locate the folder where you previously downloaded all the SDL's and include every include folder

       On Library Directories (click on the text box, arrow, edit, new line, ...).

       Locate the folder where you previously downloaded all the SDL's and include every lib folder and choose x64

-On Configuration Properties

   Click on Linker->Input

     On Additional Dependencies write this: SDL3.lib;SDL3_image.lib;SDL3_ttf.lib

 Hit Apply and Run